hillaryychan/COMP3141/notes/05_Effects-and-State.md

     ```

 An **external effect** is an effect that is ***observable*** outside the function.
+The observer doesn't necessarily have to be a user; it can be other functions.
-Examples: console, file and network IO; termination and non-termination; non-local control flow etc.
+Examples: console, file and network IO; termination and non-termination; non-local control flow; modifying global variables etc.
 **Internal effects** are not observable from outside.
+They are contained within the function that is doing them
+Examples: modifying local variables

-Memory effects are internal or external depending on the scope of memory being accessed.
+Memory effects can be internal or external depending on the scope of memory being accessed.
 Global memory accesses are *external*

 ### Purity

-A function with no external effects is called a **pure function**.
+A function with ***no external effects*** (beyond its return value) is called a **pure function**.

 > A **pure function** is the mathematical notion of a function.
 That is, a function of type `a -> b` is *fully* specified from all elements of the domain type `a` to the codomain type `b`